Brujeria (band): Raza Odiada, Marijuana and Spanglish 101 (1995–1999)

-In 1995, they released their second full-length Raza Odiada, with the usual themes but with significant changes in their music and for many critics and fans their best work to date.
-Raza Odiada featured the single "La Ley De Plomo", whose music video proved successful on music channels such as MTV, featuring late at night on heavy metal shows.
+In 1995, they released their second full-length, Raza Odiada, with the usual themes but with changes in their music.
+For many critics and fans, it was their best work to date.
+Raza Odiada featured the single "La Ley De Plomo", whose music video was successful on music channels such as MTV, featuring late at night on heavy metal shows.

-The group started to become increasingly popular, but nevertheless, decided to remain anonymous and declined all offers to organize concerts (except on rare occasions), confounding supporters, who were eager to see them live.
-Two years later came the EP Marijuana, featuring a cover-parody of the popular song "The Macarena" and four live songs from its first official concert.
+The group became increasingly popular but decided to remain anonymous and declined offers to organize concerts (except on rare occasions), confusing fans who wanted to see them live.
+Two years later came the EP Marijuana, featuring a cover-parody of "The Macarena" and four live songs from its first official concert.

 1999 saw the release of Spanglish 101, a compilation of label Kool Arrow Records' artists, protesting against the dominance of English.
 On this album, the band released a couple of new tracks: "Marcha de Odio" which would later be included in their next album, Brujerizmo and "Don Quijote Marijuana", cover of Magazine 60's hit song Don Quixote, an issue that attracted attention for its techno-dance style, completely different from the band's heavy metal sound.

 Commercial success with Brujerizmo and Mextremist Hits!
 (2000–2001)

-In 2000, 5 years after the last LP, Brujerizmo was released, which incorporated Nick Barker as a second drummer, Jesse Pintado on the guitar and Gaby Dominguez, as "Pititis", who represents a female demon as the female vocalist.
+In 2000, five years after the last LP, Brujerizmo was released, which incorporated Nick Barker as a second drummer, Jesse Pintado on the guitar and Gaby Dominguez, as "Pititis", who represents a female demon as the female vocalist.

 The next release was a compilation, called Mextremist!
 Greatest Hits, released in 2001, which included classic tracks, alternate versions, remixes, a multimedia track with video, and some new themes, such as the collaboration with Mucho Muchacho on "Narco-Peda" and "Asesino" which featured Tony Campos of Static-X. The record, rather than being a compilation, was more like a disc of rarities and B-sides, since most of the songs were not the album versions, but the versions on the EPs and singles.
 The disc also included a video cover for the Magazine 60 song "Don Quichotte" named "Don Quijote Marihuana".